-- Operations have rigid rules: Corporations have hard and fast rules on nearly every facet of their businesses, including corporate bylaws, governance, meetings, documentation, board of directors, and elected officers.
+- Operations have rigid rules.
+Corporations have hard and fast rules on nearly every facet of their businesses, including corporate bylaws, governance, meetings, documentation, board of directors, and elected officers.
 The stakes are high: if you don’t comply with these rules, your company can be forced to cease operations altogether.
 On the other hand, sole proprietorships and LLCs have more flexibility in how their businesses operate internally.
 Be sure you’re ready to abide by the rules before you incorporate your business.

-Who should incorporate?
+Which businesses should incorporate?

-- Startups: Investors often prefer and are sometimes only allowed to invest in incorporated companies.
+- Startups.
+Investors often prefer and are sometimes only allowed to invest in incorporated companies.
 If investor backing is something your startup might need now or in the future, positioning your business to attract the people who can make it happen is a smart choice.

-- Ecommerce: Incorporation creates a tax entity distinction between personal and professional taxes that allows fast-growing online sellers to avoid personal-professional tax-blended messes.
+- Ecommerce.
+Incorporation creates a tax entity distinction between personal and professional taxes that allows fast-growing online sellers to avoid personal-professional tax-blended messes.

-- Growing LLCs: If your LLC is starting to outgrow its operating agreement, or the pass-through taxation isn’t suiting your personal finances, or you’re hoping to garner new investments, your company is probably a good fit to start the incorporation process.
+- Growing LLCs.
+If your LLC is starting to outgrow its operating agreement, or the pass-through taxation isn’t suiting your personal finances, or you’re hoping to garner new investments, your company is probably a good fit to start the incorporation process.

-When to incorporate
+When to incorporate your startup

 Knowing when to incorporate can be challenging.
 Start with our suggestions below, but always consult with law and tax professionals before making the decision.

-Steps to incorporating a business
+How to incorporate a business

 The steps below will help you incorporate your business efficiently and confidently.